 Regional Youth Parliaments

-Held across the province, RYPs are our signature method of teaching public speaking and parliamentarianism.
+Held across the province, Regional Youth Parliaments (RYPs) are our signature method of teaching public speaking and parliamentarianism.
 They facilitate a practical experience in leadership like no other.

 Members debate resolutions pertaining to local, national, and international issues of their own choosing, and draft bills to debate policy and learn procedure.
 With the opportunity to run activities ranging from social gatherings to fundraisers to service projects, members are given the opportunity to meet other youth in their communities and work together in true democratic fashion to aid their own intellectual growth alongside their communities.